bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ...
 ```

 Short Quiz 1.
-Which of the following option is the best way to protect your private keys?
+Which of the following option is the safest way to prevent your private keys being stolen?

 Ans: Write your key down on a piece of paper yourself and hid it somewhere.